 "community of interests" embraced Nicaragua which accordingly had a legal interest in the resolution of the claim.
-15

-20. Similarly the Marshall Islands has an interest in the subject matter of the dispute between New Zealand and France resting upon the community of interest in the fulfilment of obligations owed erga omnes.
+Similarly Solomon Islands has an interest in the subject matter of 20. the dispute between New Zealand and France resting upon the community of interest in the fulfilment of obligations owed erga omnes.
 The legitimacy of action taken to protect that interest is heightened and reinforced by the common interest of the South Pacific Forum States in the environment of the Region - a common interest specifically recognised in the Noumea Convention.